Beramos/DS-Julia2925/projects/3-extreme-bar-crawl.md

 The Traveling Salesperson Problem (TSP) is a classic optimization problem aiming to find the shortest route that visits each location exactly once while returning to the starting point.

-The TSP is an NP-hard problem, meaning that there is no known polynomial-time algorithm that can solve it for all possible inputs.
-As the number of location increases, the number of possible routes grows factorially, making it computationally infeasible to check all possible solutions for large instances.
+The TSP is an NP-hard problem, meaning that no known polynomial-time algorithm can find an exact solution for all possible inputs.
+As the number of locations increases, the number of possible routes grows factorially, making it computationally infeasible to check all possible solutions for large instances.

 Several approaches and algorithms have been proposed to tackle the TSP.
 It's important to note that the choice of algorithm depends on factors such as the size of the problem instance, the desired level of optimality and the available computational resources.
 In practice, heuristic and approximation algorithms are often employed for large-scale TSP instances.